 Beautiful beaches are everywhere on the Coromandel Peninsula, but New Chums is our pick for the best one because of its isolation.
 It’s actually only half an hour’s walk from Whangapoua car park, but such is the rock-hopping and scampering required that many don’t even attempt it.
-The reward is a beach so golden, a sea so glittering, pohutukawa trees so gnarled (and resplendent in red blooms around Christmas), that its beauty may bring a tear to your eye.
+The reward is a beach so golden, a sea so glittering, pōhutukawa trees so gnarled (and resplendent in red blooms around Christmas), that its beauty may bring a tear to your eye.
 What’s more, you might have it all to yourself.

 Nearby Raglan is waxhead central, with serious surfers heading to Manu Bay, rumoured to have the world’s longest left-hand break.
 Mere mortals are better off at nearby Ngarunui, where friendlier surf allows for safer swimming, even more so from October to April when the beach is patrolled by lifeguards.
 It’s a busy and entertaining place on fine, summer days, especially when visitors to Raglan Surf School are giving this surfing lark a go.

-Meaning “big water” in Maori, it’s no surprise that New Zealand has more Wainuis than you can poke an oar at.
+Meaning “big water” in Māori, it’s no surprise that New Zealand has more places named Wainui than you can poke an oar at.
 Just up the coast from Gisborne, this Wainui is a cracker: it offers great swimming and a quality surf break, backed by a series of dune and bush reserves.
 Wainui sustains a close-knit community of ocean-lovers including stalwarts of the surf-lifesaving club.

-Sixteen kilometres from the nearest town (Owaka, population 300), this is a genuine hidden gem in a super-sleepy corner of The Catlins, Southland.
-It has few claims to fame, save a small (and CGI) role in The Lion, the Witch and the Wardrobe.
+Sixteen kilometers (10 miles) from the nearest town (Owaka, population 300), this is a genuine hidden gem in a super-sleepy corner of the Catlins, Southland.
+It has few claims to fame, save a small (and CGI) role in The Lion, the Witch and the Wardrobe (2005).
 And hooray for that because Pūrākaunui is all about peace and quiet.
 It’s a picturesque beach, framed by high cliffs, with pockets of native bush and a large grassy reserve.